Dulwich Hamlet Junior School

 As part of our learning on WW2 this term, Year 6 have been studying forgotten war heroes.
 One hero we studied was Victor Brown, a Jamaican Navy officer who saved 42 lives when a torpedo hit the side of the oil tanker he was on.

-A moving documentary we watched where Victor Brown reunited with his ship mate, Winston Murphy, made us realise just how lucky Britain was that so many people were willing to risk their lives for their country.
+We discussed the discrimination soldiers from the Caribbean and Africa faced when attempting to join the war efforts for Britain and reflected on how these attitudes changed as time went on.
+A moving documentary we watched where Victor Brown reunited with his ship mate, Winston Murphy, made us realise just how lucky Britain was that so many people were willing to risk their lives for their country. |

 Year 5 have been exploring the effectiveness of thermal insulators by seeing which material would be best to stop ice men melting!
 They first identified the difference between thermal insulators and conductors, categorising different household items into each group.
 Using this knowledge, they chose three materials out of plastic, bubble wrap, cloth and tin foil for their ice men to wear, wrapping the pieces of material around them and waiting for timed intervals to see how much water melted.
 They carefully measured the water that had melted and decided which, out of the three, was the most effective insulator (so which material prevented the ice men from disappearing!)
 Finally, they used their findings to create a graph and make scientific conclusions based on the evidence.
 The children unanimously decided that tin foil would not be a good material for the ice men to wear, as metal is a conductor of heat.